DReichLab/cTools/README.md

 <!--
 Written by Nick on 6/15/14
-Revised by Mengyao Zhao
+Revised by Mengyao Zhao and Nick
 Last revision: 10/22/15
-Last revision   8/29/16
+Last revision  11/14/16
 -->